 If you’re struggling to pay your energy bills or get a bill you can’t afford, take steps to sort out the problem as soon as possible.
 If you don’t pay your gas and electricity debts, you risk being cut off.

-64% of our tenants claim either Housing Benefit or Universal Credit to help pay their rent.
+Around 52% or our tenants claim Universal Credit and around 16% claim Housing Benefit.
 Your Housing Officer can provide advice on and assistance with claiming benefits you may be entitled to – and getting additional financial help if you’re struggling.